MicrosoftDocs/appcenter-docs/docs/dashboard/faq.md

 **How can I add the same group of people to multiple apps?**

 [Create a team](~/dashboard/creating-and-managing-teams.md) inside an organization which allows you to quickly add groups of Collaborators to apps.

+**I've got an invitation to my email, but I'm not able to accept it.
+What sohuld I do?**

+First thing to check is the email you're using to log in to your appcenter.ms account.
+Go to your [Profile Settings](https://appcenter.ms/settings/profile) to find out.
+If this address is not same as in the invitation, you're not able to accept this invitation.
+Please, ask for new invitation and provide correct email address.